List of Quality Comics characters: Magno the Magnetic Man

+Magno II

+An unnamed, second Magno appeared in Uncle Sam and the Freedom Fighters v2 #3.
+Also having the power of electrokinesis, Magno was under mind control from Director Robbins' and was a member of his Crusaders team.
+After Red Bee evolved into an alien bug hybrid, she killed Director Robbins which allowed the Crusaders to be free from his mind control.
+Magno and the Crusaders then joined the Freedom Fighters' team.

 Manhunter

+Manhunter first appeared in Police Comics #8 (March 1942).

+Margo the Magician

+Margo the Magician first appeared in Uncle Sam Quarterly #2 (Winter 1941).

+The Marksman

+The Marksman first appeared in Smash Comics #33 (May 1942).

 Marmaduke Mouse

 Marmaduke was a talking animal character created by Ernie Hart in 1944 and was Quality Comics' third longest-running title behind Blackhawk and Plastic Man.
-He first appeared in Hit Comics #35 where he was a minor character for several issues, eventually receiving his own series in 1946 which ran for 65 issues, until December 1956.
+He first appeared in Hit Comics #35 (Spring 1945) where he was a minor character for several issues, eventually receiving his own series in 1946 which ran for 65 issues, until December 1956.
 According to the Encyclopedia of Comic Books and Graphic Novels, the series "was, in the beginning, were solidly drawn and reasonably funny, but lacked a convincing sense of action and character."